radivot/myelo/CML/hahnel20/README.md

 ![](../../docs/hahnelFigS5.png)

 There are fast and slow relapse rates.
-Intriguingly, without modeling, patients 3 and 6 appear similar, but with it, patient 3 does not have an immune activation window (so treatment should resume) and patient 6 is approaching immmune activation,  so treatment should not resume.
+Without modeling, patients 3 and 6 appear similar, but with it, we see 3 does not have an immune activation window (so treatment should resume) and 6 is approaching immmune activation,  so treatment should not resume.

-To simulate radiation-induced CML, the following code runs the model for 10 years (120 months) from an initial condition of y(0)=1.
+To simulate radiation-induced CML, the following code runs the model for 6 years (72 months) from an initial condition of y(0)=1.

 ```
 library(myelo)